Dickie Henderson: Other

 Henderson appeared in eight Royal Command Performances.
 A keen golfer, Henderson enjoyed most sports.
 He was a leading Water Rat and was awarded the OBE, in recognition of his charitable work.

 Family

 He married Dixie Ross, a member of the three Ross Sisters, whose act combined singing, acrobatics and contortionism; at the time of their marriage she used the name Veda, taken from that of her sister.
 They had a son and a daughter.
 After the death of his first wife from a barbiturate overdose in 1963, he remarried in 1965, to Gwynneth Wycherley.

+Death

 Dickie Henderson died in Essex from pancreatic cancer on 22 September 1985, aged 62.